Install and configure the Entrust nShield HSM

 This section applies to on-premises applications.
 In nSaaS applications, the Entrust PKI Hub gets the key management data as defined by the nSaaS service.

-When no Entrust nShield HSM infrastructure exists, deploy a Linux server and install in it the security world software.
+Deploy a Linux server and install in it the security world software.
 Make this server a client of the HSM and create a world and OCS.
-After completing the configuration of the Entrust PKI Hub, this server can be removed as a client of the HSM and decommissioned.

-The Entrust PKI Hub utilizes a user account to pulls the key management data from either the RFS or server.
-The permissions required for this account are described below.
+The Entrust Cryptographic Security Platform PKI Hub utilizes the key management data from this server.

 Install the Entrust nShield HSM